Person looking at loan statements

 No credit impact

-Unlike personal loans, credit checks aren’t required to get a 401(k) loan, and the loan won’t show up on your credit reports, which means it won’t impact your credit scores.
-While we would never advise missing payments or making late payments, missed or late payments won’t affect your credit scores.
-(FYI: This is not the case with personal loans.)
+Unlike personal loans, credit checks aren’t required to get a 401(k) loan.
+Also, the loan won’t show up on your credit reports, which means it won’t impact your credit scores.

 Quick financing